juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 ____

-"Guy, Shuri isn't here," Grace pointed out while nudging head towards the empty seat in the mess hall, which was usually occupied by the girl.
+"Guy, Shuri isn't here," Grace pointed out while nudging her head towards the empty seat in the mess hall, which was usually occupied by the girl.
 It was off in an unfrequented corner, out of sight and very easy to overlook.
 "I thought I told you to get it through her head the last time.
 She cannot miss her meals, no matter what!"

 Guy sighed loudly as he tilted his head backwards in defeat.
 "I tried, Grace."